micahbell/angular-unit-1/README.md

 --------------------------------------
 **What does ng-model do?**

+The ngModel directive binds an input,select, textarea (or custom form control) to a property on the scope using NgModelController, which is created and exposed by this directive.

+ngModel is responsible for:

+• Binding the view into the model, which other directives such as input, textarea or select require.

+• Providing validation behavior (i.e. required, number, email, url).

+• Keeping the state of the control (valid/invalid, dirty/pristine, touched/untouched, validation errors).

+• Setting related css classes on the element (ng-valid, ng-invalid, ng-dirty, ng-pristine, ng-touched, ng-untouched) including animations.

+• Registering the control with its parent form.

 **What is "dirty checking"?**

+AngularJS implements dirty checking for two way data binding on $scope variables.
+Unlike dynamically setting up setters and getters, which is how Ember.js does two way data binding, dirty checking allows Angular to watch for variables that may or may not exist.

 **Find a way to set the initial value of "name" as "BoJack" (without writing a controller).**

 **What are those {{ }} expressions?
 Are they Handlebars?**

+I think the double curly brackets mean whatever is between them is read only.

 **Explain what 2-way data binding is.**

+The data model and view are linked so that when a change is made to one, it is also made to the other.